Table of Contents

 Pros of a Postbaccalaureate Program

-A postbaccalaureate program can offer many benefits for the right student.
-Here are some of the pros they can expect on their way to a graduate program:
+A postbaccalaureate program can offer potential benefits for the right student.
+Here are some of the pros they might expect on their way to a graduate program:

 • Flexible studying.
 Postbaccalaureate students have a lot of flexibility in the program.
 They can usually choose to study full-time or part-time, based on their availability and schedule.
 Full-time programs are typically a year long and part-time programs take closer to two years.

 • Linkage programs.
-Many postbaccalaureate programs are housed within a medical school.
+A number of postbaccalaureate programs are housed within a medical school.
 While participating in the school’s postbaccalaureate program won’t guarantee admission in its medical program, it could give a student a leg up in the application process.

 • MCAT prep.
 Some, but not all, postbaccalaureate programs include MCAT tutoring and prep in admission and pricing.
 For some students, this can be a great opportunity to raise test scores.